 Prior to either injectable procedure, you may feel self-conscious about how you look.
 Any insecurities about your appearance may show in your photos and even affect your relationships.
 However, you can expect to feel younger-looking and more beautiful following either or both procedures.
 Many patients have acknowledged these treatments improved their self-esteem, which in turn gave their social, romantic, and even professional lives a boost.

-Kindly examine the above Botox® and fillers before and after photos and the photos in our gallery to see what these treatments can do for your appearance.
+Kindly examine the above Botox® before and after photos and the photos in our gallery to see what these treatments can do for your appearance.

-The cost of Botox® and fillers depends on the results you wish to achieve and the type and complexity of the treatment(s) required to produce said results.
-Typically, the cost of fillers is slightly higher than the Botox® cost in Chicago, with fillers ranging from $500 to $2,000 per syringe, and Botox® ranging from $10 to $15 per unit for an average of $200 to $300 per treatment.
+The cost of Botox® and depends on the results you wish to achieve and the credentials of the medical provider with a typical range of $10-$20 per unit.
+At Gold Coast Plastic Surgery, Botox® costs $15 per unit for an average of $200 to $400 per treatment.

-Based on your unique needs, Dr. Moynihan can break down and go over the cost of your treatment to provide more definite answers to the questions, “How much does Botox® cost in Chicago?” and “How much do fillers cost in Chicago?”
+Based on your unique needs, our team can describe the cost of your treatment to provide more definite answers to the questions, “How much does Botox® cost in Chicago?” and “How much do fillers cost in Chicago?”

 Botox® in Chicago is associated with minimal recovery and downtime.
 Though some minor irritation may occur at the injection site, patients are generally able to return to work and other normal activities immediately after treatment.
 Chicago Botox® may take several days to take effect and results typically last three to six months.